 Months of entry

 This programme makes extensive use of the unique features of UCL: its central location, diverse international expertise and interdisciplinary outlook.
-Students benefit from research tours of nearby resources, such as the British Museum, the Warburg Institute and Courtauld Institutes, Sir John Soane's Museum, and the British Film Institute.
+Students benefit from research tours of nearby resources, such as the British Museum and the Warburg Institute as well as UCL's Petrie Museum and Library Special Collections.

 Qualification and course duration